-An outstanding concept in theory, yet so difficult to put into action.
-No other rule shapes the outcome of our recovery more than this one, the rule is a precondition for our survival.
+An excellent concept in theory, yet so difficult to put into action.
+No other rule shapes the outcome of our recovery more than this one; the rule is a precondition for our survival.

 But why is it so hard to follow?
 Why do we come up with excuses NOT to follow it, even if we know how important it is?

 The addiction to one person is not easy to overcome.
-It takes determination, strength and foremost -the insight on a deeper level that we cannot go on like this any more, without losing ourself completely.
+It takes determination, strength and foremost -the insight on a deeper level that we cannot go on like this anymore, without losing ourselves completely.

 The following success story from AJ is about following and NOT following the no-contact rule, and how important a support system can be: